ArturoBarriga/EvaluAI-Project/case-study/README.md

 The validation involved 13 students enrolled in undergraduate Software Engineering courses.

+Participation in the study was voluntary.
+Students were informed about the possibility of participating, and the exams of those who agreed to participate were included in the study.

 A total of 13 student submissions were included in the analysis.
 Each submission contained two parts of the exam, both of which were considered in the validation.

 The same 13 students completed both parts of the assessment.

 No student submissions were excluded from the analysis.

 ## 2. Assessment Materials